brainhack-school2020/ArsIsabelle_BHS_Project/README.md

 ### Instructions

-To get started with the ML procedures and the tutorial, make sure to read the "Requirements.txt" file, follow the instructions on the "Setup.txt" file.
-If you chose to run the scripts directly in Matlab, follow the procedures in "Instructions_SA_Scripts".
+To get started with the ML procedures and the tutorial, make sure to read the "Requirements.txt" file and follow the instructions on the "Setup.md" file.
+If you chose to run the scripts directly in Matlab, follow the procedures in "Workflow".
 If you chose the tutorial (jupyter notebook), clone this git repository to your local machine.
 [This video can help you navigate these procedures](https://www.youtube.com/watch?v=FsMZ40jL4uQ).
 Then, open the terminal of your local computer and go to the directory in which you cloned this git repo. enter the command 'jupyter notebook Tutorial_Introduction.ipynb' .
 Once completed, enter the command 'ctrl + c' in your terminal to quit the notebook.
 Then, enter the command 'jupyter notebook Matlab_HMM_Scripts_Notebook.ipynb' and follow the instructions.
 As this notebook is cloned on your local machine, do not hesitate to take notes directly on it and save them so you can access them later from your local directory.
 Happy machine-learning!

 ### Notes on Open Science Practices and Matlab

 _Is it mandatory to abandon MATLAB to have open science practices?
 Matlab may be a commercial software, but it would be sad to limit the open science movement to open source software users.
 Specialized fields, such as FFR research, have the wide majority of their resources, expertise, and tools in matlab.
 Thus, at the current moment, it would be extremely difficult to study FFR without using MATLAB.
 Nevertheless, there are many open science tools that are compatible with matlab scripts and files.
 Hence, I tried to implement an open approach in this ML tutorial.
-Feel free to contribute to it or indicate issues.
-We aim to buid from this structure and repository!_ http://addgithublinkrighthere.com
+Feel free to contribute to it or indicate issues with the link below.
+We aim to buid from this structure and repository!_ https://github.com/brainhack-school2020/ArsIsabelle_BHS_Project

 ### Hidden Markov Model - Classification Goal: